Two-dimensional pulse dynamics and the formation of bound states on electrified falling films: Absolute/convective instability of pulse solutions

 \section{Absolute/convective instability of pulse solutions}

 \mylab{sec:absolute}

-We now discuss the stability of the pulse solutions which we have calculated.
-We pay particular attention to the character of the instability, and classify pulses as being either convectively unstable or absolutely unstable.
+We now discuss the stability of the pulse solutions calculated in the previous sections.
+In particular, we classify pulses as being either convectively unstable or absolutely unstable.
 Suppose first that the flow supports pulses which are convectively unstable.
 Since such a pulse can tolerate localised disturbances, in time-dependent solutions we would see the flow ultimately evolve into a state with an array of such pulses undergoing weak interactions.
 Suppose instead that the pulses supported by the flow are absolutely unstable.
 These can be destroyed by localised disturbances and consequently we would expect to see highly irregular dynamics in a general time-dependent simulation. { For further discussion see \cite{Chang1995,chang2002}.}

 To study stability, we linearise about a pulse state by imposing a small perturbation in a reference frame which is moving with the pulse at speed $c^*$, writing \bea h(x,t) = h^*(x) + \eta(x,t), \eea where $\eta(x,t)$ is a small perturbation localised in space, and $h^*\to 1$ as $|x|\to \infty$.